spatialnetworks/fulcrum-guide-to-data-collection/exporting-data-for-analysis.md

-# Exporting data for further analysis
+# Exporting data for analysis